prominenceai/deepstream-services-library/docs/api-ode-action.md

 DslReturnType dsl_ode_action_file_new(const wchar_t* name,
     const wchar_t* file_path, uint mode, uint format, boolean force_flush);
 ```
 The constructor creates a uniquely named **File** ODE Action.
 When invoked, this Action will write the Frame/Object and Trigger Criteria information for the ODE occurence that triggered the event to a specified file.
 The file will be created if one does exists.
-Existing file can be in either append or truncate modes.
+Existing file can be opened in either append or truncate modes.

 Event data can be saved in one of two formats; formated text or comma seperated values (CSV).
 Click on the image below to view the CSV column headers and example data.